Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Welcome to **Goblin Cave: A Text-Based Adventure!** The alpha version has been completed and is feature complete!
 All features are implemented and functional.
 Feedback from our group of human testers has been incorporated to enhance gameplay and address identified bugs.
 We are now preparing for the beta stage, ensuring all components are polished and ready for launch, with comprehensive user documentation for installation and gameplay.
-The final review process has been completed, confirming that the game is stable and provides an optimal player experience for the official launch.
+The final review process has been completed, and all human tester feedback has been incorporated to enhance gameplay, resolve identified bugs, and ensure all features function as intended, prioritizing game stability and providing an optimal player experience for the official launch.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.